Indirect new physics effects on $\sigma_{\rm had}$ confront the $(g-2)_\mu$ window discrepancies and the CMD-3 result: GeV-scale new physics indirect effects on the data-driven determination

 In a general DP model, decays of the hypothetical boson, besides additional $\mu^+\mu^-$ events, may also lead to additional hadronic final states.
 However, the fact that at the $\rho/\omega$ peak the SM-rate for the hadronic processes are larger than that for $\mu^+\mu^-$ production by an order of magnitude, implies that the NP effects in the hadronic channel are much less important than in the muon channel.
 To clarify further this point, let us consider two-pion events of NP origin that, because of the missing energy/momentum associated with the $V$ invisible decay products, are reconstructed at invariant masses laying within the $\rho$ region.
-These events are produced via excitation of the $V$ resonance at $\sqrt{s} \sim 1\,$GeV and as a result, their rate is not increased by the hadronic resonances that enhance the two-pion channel when $\sqrt{s'} \sim m_\rho$.
+These events are produced via excitation of the $V$ resonance at $\sqrt{s} \sim 1\,$GeV and as a result, their rate is not increased by the hadronic resonances that require $\sqrt{s'} \sim m_\rho$ to contribute to enhance the two-pion channel.\footnote{In fact, the attempt to fit the anomaly via the {\it direct} interference of NP contributions to the $e^+ e^- \to\,$hadrons process carried out in Ref.~\cite{DiLuzio:2021uty} (see also Refs.~\cite{Crivellin:2022gfu,Coyle:2023nmi}) requires (using our notations) $|\epsilon_e (\epsilon_u-\epsilon_d)| \sim 2 \cdot 10^{-2}$, that is couplings that are much larger than those required to render effective our indirect effects. }

-If we assume universality for the $V$ couplings (for example proportionality to the electromagnetic charge), than the number of muonic and hadronic final states of NP origin that are reconstructed with invariant mass within the $\rho$ region will be roughly comparable.
-As a result, this effect will be much more significant for the $\mu$ channel than for the $\pi$ channel.

-The dominant effect of $V$-quark interactions is in fact that of reducing the branching ratio for decays yielding di-muons in the final state.
-A naive estimate of this effect by accounting for hadronic events induced by off-shell $V^*$ mixing with the $\rho$ leads to a reduction of the NP shift by roughly one half.